saneef/qgen/README.md

 In your project folder (where packages.json is present), keep your templates files inside `qgen-templates`.

-## qGen Templates
+## q·gen Templates

-qGen uses [handlebars](http://handlebarsjs.com) to render the template files.
+q·gen uses [handlebars](http://handlebarsjs.com) to render the template files.
 So use handlebars syntax to write you generator files.

 The data arguments passed to CLI will be converted in camel case and passed to the template rendering enging.
 Eg `--page-title` can be access in template using `pageTitle`.